 1. Standardized terminology for type systems

 a.
-Standardize on a common, uniform terminology to describe type systems so that programmers experienced in other languages can reliably learn the type-system of a language that is new to them.
+Standardization on a common, uniform terminology to describe type systems so that programmers experienced in other languages can reliably learn the type-system of a language that is new to them.

 b.
-Standardize on a common, uniform terminology to describe generics/templates so that programmers experienced in one language can reliably learn and refer to the type-system of another language that has the same concept, but with a different name.
+Standardization on a common, uniform terminology to describe generics/templates so that programmers experienced in one language can reliably learn and refer to the type-system of another language that has the same concept, but with a different name.

 2. Standardized calling of subprograms, or methods

 a.
-Standardize provisions for inter-language calling.
+Standardization on provisions for inter-language calling.

 b.
-Standardize on how to indicate where parameter checks are performed.
+Standardization on how to indicate where parameter checks are performed.

 c.
-Support static analysis, as static analysis of source code can eliminate much of the need for runtime checks.
+Support for static analysis, as static analysis of source code can eliminate much of the need for runtime checks.

 3. Standardized fault handling

 a.
-Standardize the terminology and means to perform fault handling.
+Standardization on the terminology and means to perform fault handling.

 b.
-Standardize a set of mechanisms for detecting and treating error conditions so that all languages to the extent possible could use them.
+Standardization on a set of mechanisms for detecting and treating error conditions so that all languages to the extent possible could use them.
 This does not mean that all languages use the same mechanisms, but each of the mechanisms needs standardization.

-B.2 The following principles may be useful to developers of individual language standards.
+B.3 The following principles may be useful to developers of individual language standards.